-Eligibility Testing: Eligibility for benefits is determined based upon the age nearest birthday and service nearest whole year on the date the decrement is assumed to occur.
+Eligibility Testing: Eligibility for benefits is determined based upon the age nearest birthday and service nearest whole year on the anniversary of the valuation date.

 Decrement Relativity: Decrement rates are used directly from the experience study, without adjustment for multiple decrement table effects.